Things to Do in Yosemite Valley: The Ultimate Guide

 a fallen tree trunk beside Merced River in Yosemite Valley

-• Museum and Gallery Hop – Visit the Yosemite Museum to learn about the cultural history of the valley, complete with demonstrations on the basket-weaving and traditional games of Yosemite’s early inhabitants.
+• Museum and gallery hop – Visit the Yosemite Museum to learn about the cultural history of the valley, complete with demonstrations on the basket-weaving and traditional games of Yosemite’s early inhabitants.
 Then head to the Ansel Adams Gallery to see the valley through the famous photographer’s lens.

 Where to Stay in Yosemite Valley